One more death recorded in Brighton and Hove

 There was one more coronavirus death recorded in the latest 24-hour period in Brighton and Hove.

-The dashboard shows 506 people had died in the area by May 6 (Friday) – up from 505 on Thursday.
+A total of 506 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 505 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Brighton and Hove.